tailorbrown/emacs-starter/README.md

 ### Additional functions

 Some keybindings (shortcuts to a few functions in efuncs.el):

-* "C-c r"   rename-file-and-buffer: Rename your current buffer and the file with which it is associated
+* "C-x g"   magit-status
 * "C-c \\"  the-the: find duplicated words in your text (spellcheckers usually miss these)
-* "C-c i"   insert-date-string: insert a quick date such as 2013-10-22
+* "C-c d"   insert-date-string: insert a quick date such as 2013-10-22

 [cua-mode]:http://www.emacswiki.org/CuaMode
 [ess]:http://ess.r-project.org/